 | Credential | CISSP - Certified Information Systems Security Professional | Confirms the advanced ISC2 credential. |

-| Exam identity | CISSP | Confirms the credential/exam family in the seed rows. |
+| Exam identity | CISSP | Confirms the credential/exam family on the official page. |

 | Effective outline date | April 15, 2024 | Use current domain weights until ISC2 publishes a new outline. |